FredMunene/go-reloaded/README.md

-#A SIMPLE TEST COMPLETION/EDITING/AUTO-CORRECTION TOOL (underline)
+A SIMPLE TEST COMPLETION/EDITING/AUTO-CORRECTION TOOL
 =============

 This is part of the projects I am currently undertaking in learning Go.